 |No separate trading or SB account needed.||The account opening charges are high|

-|Availability of multiple investment avenues such as FD, MF, Shares, etc.||You are needed to maintain a minimum balance in savings bank account|
+|Availability of multiple investment avenues such as FD, MF, Shares, etc.||You are needed to maintain a minimum balance in the savings bank account|

-A demat account can be compared to your regular savings account where you store all your financial properties in a secure manner.
+A Demat account can be compared to your regular savings account where you store all your financial properties in a secure manner.

-A trading account is an interface that allows you to buy and sell your financial securities kept in your demat account.
+A trading account is an interface that allows you to buy and sell your financial securities kept in your Demat account.

-Having a demat account ensures that all your valuable physical certificates are preserved in an electronic form.
+Having a Demat account ensures that all your valuable physical certificates are preserved in an electronic form.
 Opening a trading account allows you to make easy and on the go selling and purchasing of stocks whenever you want.

-Yes, there are annual charges imposed if you have a demat account and it varies from company to company.
+Yes, there are annual charges imposed if you have a Demat account and it varies from company to company.
 Trading accounts do not charge any annual fees.